 Students who wish to begin language studies at a level above "Elementary I" (or its equivalent) should plan to take a placement exam in the relevant Columbia language program.
 Most placement exams take place during the New Student Orientation Program (NSOP), and exact times and dates of exams will be provided to students shortly before NSOP begins.
 Returning students who wish to take a placement exam but who are not participating in NSOP should contact the relevant Columbia departments before the beginning of each term to inquire about other placement exam options.

-First-year students can also be placed into upper levels of French, German, Hebrew, Italian, Japanese, Korean, Latin, or Spanish on the basis of scores on SAT II: Subject Tests or Advanced Placement examinations.
+First-year students may also be placed into upper levels of certain language programs of study on the basis of scores on SAT II: Subject Tests or Advanced Placement examinations.
 Students with scores on these exams should consult their advising dean in the Berick Center for Student Advising and should ensure that the scores have been sent through official channels to Columbia College.